GitKageHub/Schedule1SaveSupport/README.md

 # Method 1 - Local PowerShell file
 1. Download the launcher script.
 2. Run it.
-3. Scripts and saves are saved to `AppData\LocalLow\S1SS`.
-4. A shortcut can optionally be placed on Desktop or Documents
+Don't know how to run a PowerShell script?
+Here's a YT video link: https://youtu.be/3IKQ0PwIAdo?t=85

 ### ⚡ Usage